artnum/BizCuit-Bexio/APIBug.md

   you need to use the uuid [string].
   * A GET request without body and without Content-Length: 0 as header can have the API returning an error.
+  * Random field size where it should not : to create a payment, you have fields to fill that comes directly from the Swiss QR Bill.
+There's a standard that define each field.
+For example field PstCd is 16 chars long and contains a postcode.
+In Bexio, that same field is max 10 chars long.
+So some valid value in the payment standard set by banks will not work with Bexio.
+Following fields don't match the standard : TwnNm, Ctry, PstCd, BldgNbOrAdrLine2, StrtNmOrAdrLine1 and IBAN (some are longer than the standard, which is ok, some are smaller than the standard, which is not ok).